Best Sardinia Beaches

 - La Pelosa Beach

 Gulf of Orosei

-A series of crescent coves and bays make up the Gulf of Orosei’s jaw-droppingly, gobsmackingly gorgeous coastline.
+If you only have time for one destination in Sardinia to see the best beaches head to Golfo di Orosei (Gulf of Orosei).
+The Gulf of Orosei is a series of crescent coves and bays with a gobsmackingly gorgeous coastline and two of the clearest waters beaches in all of Sardinia.
 Cala Gonone is the northernmost cove and the only one accessible by car.
 While you can reach some really beautiful beaches including Bidderosa, Su Barone, Sa Curcurica, Osalla, and Cala Fuili by car, that once-in-a-lifetime beach seen above can only be reached on foot or boat.
-The following video includes drone footage over many of the best beaches in Goldo di Orosei showing just how remote they can be.
+The following curated video includes drone footage over many of the best beaches in Golfo di Orosei showing just how remote they can be.